 I like things to be peaceful and happy.
 I tend to avoid conflict and confrontation.
-Sometimes I cannot even recognize exactly what I want so I just go with the flow, especially in group settings.
+Sometimes I cannot even recognize exactly what I want, so I just go with the flow, especially in group settings.
 When I do know what I want, I might still agree with someone even if it goes against that.
 I might get angry at myself, but I do not like getting angry at other people, or when people are angry at each other.
-I have a kind heart and I know it can be taken advantage of.
-When I really need to I know how to stand up for myself.
+I have a kind heart, and I know it can be taken advantage of.
+When I really need to, I know how to stand up for myself.
 I am good at seeing multiple sides to a situation, both pros and cons.

-Basic Desires, Fears and Internal Message
+Basic Desires, Fears, and Internal Message

-Number Main Desire Basic Fear; What I avoid I'm OK when 1 to be perfect being bad or flawed; mistakes, losing control I do what is right 2 to be loved being unwanted; disappointing others I can help others 3 to be the best being useless; failing and looking bad I am recognized for achievement 4 to be unique being forgotten; being rejected and fake I express my true nature 5 to be right being wrong; strong feelings and demands I am the expert 6 to be safe being threatened; being helpless and useless I avoid danger 7 to be happy being trapped in pain; limits, boredom, pain I get what I want 8 to be in control being weak; vulnerability, being controlled I am strong 9 to be comfortable being in conflict; tension and being uncomfortable I am peaceful
+Number Main Desire Basic Fear, What I avoid I'm OK when 1 To be perfect Being bad or flawed, mistakes, losing control I do what is right 2 To be loved Being unwanted, disappointing others I can help others 3 To be the best Being useless, failing, looking bad I am recognized for achievement 4 To be unique Being forgotten, being rejected, being fake I express my true nature 5 To be right Being wrong, strong feelings, demands on my time or energy I am the expert 6 To be safe Being threatened, being helpless, feeling useless I avoid danger 7 To be happy Being trapped in pain, unclarity, boredom, pain I get what I want 8 To be in control Being weak and vulnerable, feeling controlled I am strong 9 To be comfortable Being in conflict, tension, being outside comfort zones I am peaceful